 The German squadron (the two capital ships and their two support vessels) was now to operate in the western part of the North Atlantic convoy route, between 39° N and 46° W, steaming in line abreast with an interval of 35 miles (56 km) between each ship.
 Given reasonable visibility, the four ships were therefore able to scan across a distance of about 135 miles (220 km).
 The order of the line was Uckermark, Gneisenau, Scharnhorst and Ermland.

-At 21.00 on 11 March Lütjens received a signal from Generaladmiral Alfred Saalwächter’s Marinegruppenkommando 'West' informing him that as of 18 March Scharnhorst and Gneisenau were to cease operating against the North Atlantic convoy route.
+At 21.00 on 11 March Lütjens was informed by Generaladmiral Alfred Saalwächter’s Marinegruppenkommando 'West' that as of 18 March Scharnhorst and Gneisenau were to cease operating against the North Atlantic convoy route.
 The pocket-battleship Admiral Scheer and heavy cruiser Admiral Hipper were due to break back into the Arctic through the Denmark Strait during the period of the forthcoming new moon as they returned to Germany and, according to the B-Dienst, a British force comprising the battle-cruiser Repulse, fleet carrier Furious and two destroyers had already left Gibraltar on a westerly course.
 The two German battle-cruisers were now to act as a diversion while Admiral Hipper and Admiral Scheer negotiated the Iceland passage.

 The best way in which Lütjens’s squadron could achieve this object would be to head for Brest in north-western France.
 This was not all, however, for by the last week of April the battleship Bismarck and heavy cruiser Prinz Eugen would be ready for service, and it was therefore desirable for Scharnhorst and Gneisenau to return to port so that they could be refitted for involvement in the forthcoming 'Rheinübung' operation with Bismarck and Prinz Eugen.